eda-ricercatore/admin-notes/skill-set/higher-end-roles/comp-x-sw-dev.md

++ Experience with CUDA, VTK/ITK, and/or physics based simulation
 + skill set:
 	- Experience in developing and debugging multi-threaded/parallel applications.
 	- Experience in image processing, computational geometry, large data application, high performance computing and scientific simulation is a good plus.